dirkschumacher/rhxl/README.md

 Humanitarian Exchange Language in R (work in progress)

+The goal of this package is to provide functions to handle datasets with HXL tags.
+It is currently work in progress.
+If you have any ideas on how to further develop the package, please feel free to open an issue or a pull request.

 > HXL is a different kind of data standard, designed to improve information sharing during a humanitarian crisis without adding extra reporting burdens. [hxlstandard.org](http://hxlstandard.org/standard/1_0final/)

 Install